koendv/paste_dispenser/README.md

 * When not in use, loosen the syringe holder screws so the syringe isn't under constant pressure.

 * This design was inspired by solder paste dispensers by [zapta](https://www.thingiverse.com/thing:1119914) and [geir](https://www.thingiverse.com/thing:384680).
-The mechanical part is a remix of zapta's, with minor changes.
+The mechanical part is a remix of zapta's, with only minor changes.

 * The kicad pcb hardware design is under Creative Commons - Attribution Share Alike license.